 While you might not initially think you need to visit a divorce attorney in Stamford prior to your marriage, obtaining a prenuptial agreement before you sign at the bottom of the marriage contract is an important step to protect your interests when entering into a marital union.

 If you did get married and do not have a prenuptial agreement in place, not to worry — a postnputial agreement can essentially be drafted to work the same way.
 Both documents are designed to protect both spouses in the event of a divorce.

 Like child support and property division, family legal matters involving spousal maintenance — also called alimony — can get heated fast.
 There are several different types of alimony that may be available for individuals who are obtaining a dissolution of marriage in Connecticut, such as temporary alimony, rehabilitative alimony, and permanent spousal support.

 However, even permanent support may only be permanent under certain circumstances.
-It’s critical to work with a seasoned Stamford, CT law firm that can help you champion for the best possible outcome for you no matter what side of the issue you may be on.
+It’s critical to work with a seasoned Stamford, CT divorce lawyer who can help you champion for the best possible outcome for you no matter what side of the issue you may be on.

 Divorce decrees and other family law orders can be written to last for years, or even decades depending on the case.
 Often, job and life changes cause an outdated child or spousal support order to become untenable.
 Or, perhaps the payor has gotten a new job or a raise and is earning more, therefore warranting the modification of support.